Beginner’s Guide to Buying a Power Meter

 Bluetooth SMART technology is also a wireless protocol, however it allows you to connect your power meter with smart phones and tablets.
 It also allows for pairing with popular training apps such as Zwift.

-There are three aspects you need to factor in when looking at the battery for your power meter: battery type, battery life and the ease of which it can be changed.
+There are three aspects you might want to consider when looking at the battery for your power meter: battery type, battery life and the ease of which it can be changed.

 Difficulty to Change

-The act of changing batteries on the majority of power meters is pretty straightforward, so there is not much to worry about here.
-The only real exception is in case of older SRM units that used proprietary batteries.
+Assuming you have a power meter with a user replaceable battery, you will have to change it out from time to time (based on battery life and how much you’re riding).
+However, the act of changing batteries on the majority of power meters is pretty straightforward, so there is not much to worry about here.
+The only real exception is in case of SRM units that feature proprietary batteries.
 Those power meters must be sent back to the factory for a new battery.
-SRM however is making most of their new units with a rechargeable battery.
+SRM is making most of their new units with rechargeable batteries however.